wagerc97/SIR-model/README.md

 #### Acknowledgement
 This is version 2.0 of the SIR-model and report.
-I thank Prof. Norbert Mauser for the greate support.
+I thank Professor Norbert Mauser for the greate support.
 The final version incorporates recommendations/critique from Professor Dieter Suess.
 I thank you for the input.